Mis à jour le

 I can count on one hand the number of direct flights I took during my life and I can’t say how grateful I was about that one.
 I always try to pick the less expensive flights and that generally means at least one stop.
 Going from A to B in one shot was a-ma-zing and let us enough energy to start exploring the town as soon as we landed.

 On that first day, we explored Praça Dom Pedro IV and walked the touristic Augusta street.
 The day ended up at Cais do Sodré to look at Taugus river.
+But first thing first, get the Lisbon Card to get access to 23 touristic sites.

 Discover My 5 Favorite Things About Lisbon